VeeamHub/powershell/VSPC-HostedUsage/README.md

   * Portal Administrator account used to access the REST API
 * Veeam Backup & Replication v12.1
 * Network connectivity
-  * The server executing the script needs to be able to access the VSPC REST API and/or the VBR REST API
+  * The server executing the script needs to be able to access the VSPC REST API and the VBR REST API
 * PowerShell Core

 #### Usage